 Don’t forget to pack a travel health kit

-So, if you share whenever possible, go for smaller sizes, opt for salad (dressing on side) instead of fries, avoid the “extras”, go for fish or lean meat options and do a bit of self-catering you can limit any “damage”.
-(It also helps if you boost your incidental exercise by taking the stairs, walk everywhere and climb to the top of lookouts!)
+So, if you share whenever possible, go for smaller sizes, opt for salad (dressing on the side) instead of fries, avoid the “extras”, go for fish or lean meat options and do a bit of self-catering you can limit any “damage”.
+(It also helps if you boost your incidental exercise by taking the stairs, walking everywhere and climbing to the top of lookouts!)

 With a bit of planning, the only thing that might come back heavier is your luggage!

 Of course, this isn’t meant to be a complete list.
-There are lots of other things you can do and many people need to go to great lengths to ensure their health isn’t compromised while they are travelling.
-However, follow these tips and you’ll be well on the way to avoiding post-holiday health issues and you’ll have a great holiday.
+There are lots of other things you can do.
+Some people need to go to great lengths to ensure their health isn’t compromised while they are travelling.
+However, follow these tips and you’ll have a great holiday and be well on the way to avoiding post-holiday health issues.